1972 through 1973

 Tarantura2000 has other music underlying the show, as if it was recorded on a used tape.
 It has an unnecessary cut in the Rain Song, where tape is missed and the left channel drops down a big notch.
 The sound never recovers.

-Detroit Hard Rock City (Wendy Records), Detroit Rock City (Lemon Song), Detroit Rock City 1973 (Graf Zeppelin), Motor City Daze (Antrabata), & Rock and Roll Ever (Akashic)
+Detroit Hard Rock City (Wendy, original and reissue), Detroit Rock City (Lemon Song), Detroit Rock City 1973 (Graf Zeppelin), Motor City Daze (Antrabata), & Rock and Roll Ever (Akashic)

 Antrabata's title is misses the first two seconds and then about 7 more seconds of tape throughout the rest of the title.
 It has good, unamplified sound.